greenshields1/wishbone-forces/README.md

 # Wishbone-Forces

-Change input forces in InputForces.csv
+Change input forces in InputForces(Front/Rear).csv

-Change Suspension Geometry in ForceSolver3D
+Change Suspension Geometry in ForceSolver3D and select whether you want to generate front or rear forces

-This generates an output forces file
+This generates OutputForces.csv

-To get the sizing you take the block from FrontVd.xlsx or RearVD.xlsx and paste it at the bottom
+To get the sizing you take the block from SizingBlock.xlsx and paste it underneath OutputForces.csv.
+Make sure that the lengths of the members are inputted correctly.